hongerwei/ScaffoldUnit/README.md

 **ScaffoldUnit** won't recover the test data.
 Instead, it clean all data of the tables which test case will use and initialize the data.

 ##xxxx.json
-Every test case you needs ScaffoldUnit to initialize the database should have a json file beside it.
+Every test case you needs ScaffoldUnit to initialize the database should have a json file be placed in `/src/test/resources` folder.
+And make sure the path structure this json have is the same as the test case java file.
+For example, you want to run this test case `org/crazycake/ScaffoldUnit/HelloScaffoldUnitTest.java` , you should create a json file name `HelloScaffoldUnitTest.json` and place it under `src/test/resources/org/crazy/ScaffoldUnit/`

 ###attribute names
 Here are the meas of the json attributes